swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 git status
 ```

-The output should look like this.
+The output should look similar to this:

 ```text
 On branch main